Particle Board vs. Plywood: What is the Difference?

 What About Particle Board?

 Particle board is the cheapest engineered wood panel product, considerably cheaper than plywood.
-The main reason particle boards are board stronger than plywood depends and is cheaper is that it is made of waste from the sawmill, unlike plywood, where the veneers are cut specifically to make the plywood.
+The main reason particle boards are stronger and cheaper than plywood is that they are made of waste from the sawmill, unlike plywood, where the veneers are cut specifically to make the plywood.

 Any wood waste can be turned into particle board and plywood, but it is predominantly made of sawdust and wood chips.
 These are mixed with glue and then pressed into thin sheets cut to size.

-Since most materials are extremely small, no long fibers give them strength.
-Since wood chips and sawdust are used in its manufacture, the core of the particle board and plywood has many small voids, even though the surface is rather smooth.
+Since most materials are microscopic, no long fibers give them strength.
+Since wood chips and sawdust are used in its manufacture, the core of the particle board and plywood has many small voids, even though the surface is relatively smooth.

 Of all the materials in the engineered wood products, the particle board is the most susceptible to water damage in its unfinished state.